1994 KAL Cup Korea Open

-The 1994 KAL Cup Korea Open was a tennis tournament played on outdoor hard courts that was part of the World Series of the 1994 ATP Tour.
-It was played at Seoul in South Korea from April 18 through April 25, 1994.
+The 1994 KAL Cup Korea Open was a men's tennis tournament played on outdoor hard courts that was part of the World Series tier of the 1994 ATP Tour.
+It was the eighth edition of the tournament and was played at Seoul in South Korea from 18 April through 25 April 1994.
+Unseeded Jeremy Bates won the singles title.